weewx/weewx/docs_src/quickstarts/git.md

 ## Get the code

-Use `git` to clone the repository into a directory called `weewx` in your home directory.
+Use `git` to clone the WeeWX repository into a directory called `weewx` in your home directory.

 ```shell
 git clone https://github.com/weewx/weewx ~/weewx